Vancouver Titans officially part with remaining roster

 Vancouver will now undergo a similar overhaul as the London Spitfire, who replaced all but one player after winning the Season 1 title.
 "These players were able to leave a lasting impression on fans from around the world," Holloway said.
 "We wish them all the best as they move on in their careers."

-Chinese caster Liu "Roy" Yuanyi reported last week that ryujehong plans to retire and that Hasal has already found a new team, while adding that the Titans have been seeking to replace their Korean lineup with a North American Contenders team.
+Chinese caster Liu "Roy" Yuanyi reported last week that ryujehong plans to retire and that Hasal has already found a new team, while adding that the Titans were indeed seeking to replace their Korean lineup with a North American Contenders team.
 Several Third Impact players quickly dismissed a report Monday that they would be joining the Titans.

 "Our goal from the beginning has been to create an environment that can embody what competitive Overwatch means for those in Vancouver," Holloway said.
 "Aligning with our core values we will always aspire to be a team that believes in community and engaging with the fans that love watching them every minute of every game and beyond.
 We recognize that we have a lot to learn and want to make sure we do all we can to improve and deliver a great team for our fans and Vancouver.
 "A force of nature is a collective one, and we know that we need to step up our game in order to truly make that force felt across the league for years to come.
 We look forward to announcing our new roster of Titans in the coming days.
 We hope that you join us as we move into this new chapter of Vancouver esports."